moparisthebest/xmpp-proxy/README.md

 [![Build Status](https://ci.moparisthe.best/job/moparisthebest/job/xmpp-proxy/job/master/badge/icon%3Fstyle=plastic)](https://ci.moparisthe.best/job/moparisthebest/job/xmpp-proxy/job/master/)

-xmpp-proxy is a reverse proxy and outgoing proxy for XMPP servers and clients, providing [STARTTLS], [Direct TLS], [QUIC], [WebSocket C2S], and [WebSocket S2S] connectivity to plain-text XMPP servers and clients and limiting stanza sizes without an XML parser.
+xmpp-proxy is a reverse proxy and outgoing proxy for XMPP servers and clients, providing [STARTTLS], [Direct TLS], [QUIC], [WebSocket C2S], [WebSocket S2S], and [WebTransport] connectivity to plain-text XMPP servers and clients and limiting stanza sizes without an XML parser.

 xmpp-proxy in reverse proxy (incoming) mode will:
   1. listen on any number of interfaces/ports
-  2. accept any STARTTLS, Direct TLS, QUIC, or WebSocket c2s or s2s connections from the internet
+  2. accept any STARTTLS, Direct TLS, QUIC, WebSocket, or WebTransport c2s or s2s connections from the internet
   3. terminate TLS
   4. for s2s require a client cert and validate it correctly (using CAs, host-meta, host-meta2, and POSH) for SASL EXTERNAL auth
   5. connect them to a local real XMPP server over plain-text TCP